THE DOVER WAR MEMORIAL PROJECT

 Finnis, A. E.

-Annie Elizabeth Finnis.
-She died on 3 April 1942, aged 65, at her home at 9 Pencester Road.
-She was the daughter of Mary Ann Finnis, nee Shoesmith, of 9 Norman Street, and of the late George Wellard Finnis, who had married at Tenterden in 1871
+Annie Elizabeth Finnis died on 3 April 1942, aged 65, at her home at 9 Pencester Road.
+Born at Margate, she was the daughter of Mary Ann Finnis, née Shoesmith, of 9 Norman Street, and of the late George Wellard Finnis, who had married at Tenterden in 1871.
+Mr Finnis was a trinity pilot in 1911, and was living with his daughters Annie and Maud, and his son Harold, a steward at sea for the P&O Company, at 9 Norman Street, Dover.

-Her sister, Maud, was rescued after ten hours buried in rubble (RH), but was unable to attend her funeral owing to her injuries
+Her sister, Maud, was rescued after ten hours buried in rubble (RH), but was unable to attend her funeral owing to her injuries.
+Annie's effects were given to Maud.

 Flynn, M. E. and M. F.

-Mary Elizabeth and Margaret Frances Flynn.
+Mary Elizabeth and Margaret Frances Flynn were in 1911 living at Inglenook, Shepherdswell.
+Both born in Plymouth, Devon, they were private teachers.
 They both died on 3 April 1942 at their home at 11 Pencester Road.
 They were the daughters of the late Mr M Flynn

 In 1943 Mr and Mrs W Sharp placed an In Memoriam to their "dear friends, Peggy and Bessie Flynn, also Miss Goodwin".
 Miss Goodwin also lived at 11 Pencester Road